DAT265group4/libSMCE/README.md

 #### Nuget Packaging
 - Make sure that the Nuget.exe (https://www.nuget.org/downloads) is in the System PATH
-- For running the NuGet packaging, run the bellow command in the root directory of the project:
+- For running the NuGet packaging, run the below command in the root directory of the project:
 ```shell
   cmake -DSMCE_CPACK_PROFILE=NuGet . -B build
 ```